When a DUI just “Happens”

 My team and I need to make sure that you're not crammed into endless counseling, treatment and testing designed to force a lifestyle change you don’t need.

-Unfortunately, the courts don't have the time and resources to get to know every DUI defendant as a person.
-Instead, they tend to default to a few "one-size-fits-all" approaches to various DUI situations.
+Unfortunately, the courts simply do not have the time and resources to get to know every DUI defendant as a person.
+Instead, they tend to default to a few "one-size-fits-all" approaches to the most common DUI situations.

-This means we also have to ensure that the court hears about your individual circumstances and understands that this DUI is a single, once-in-a-lifetime mistake for you.
+This means we also have to ensure that the court learns about your individual circumstances and understands that this DUI is a single, once-in-a-lifetime mistake for you.